 The NIBE Board of Directors consists of six members, elected by the AGM.
 Directors of the company and the Chairman of the Board are elected annually by the AGM to serve for the period until the next AGM.
-Company employees participate in board meetings as required to submit reports or to contribute expert knowledge in individual matters.
+Company employees participate in Board meetings as required to submit reports or to contribute expert knowledge in individual matters.

-The 2014 Board of Directors comprised Arvid Gierow (Chair), Georg Brunstam, Eva-Lotta Kraft, Hans Linnarson, Anders Pålsson and Gerteric Lindquist (CEO of the NIBE Group).
-With the exception of the CEO, none of the directors of the company is employed by the company or has any operational responsibilities in the company.
+The Board of Directors in 2016 comprised Hans Linnarson (Chair), Georg Brunstam, Eva-Lotta Kraft, Anders Pålsson, Helene Richmond and Gerteric Lindquist (CEO of the NIBE Group).
+Apart from the CEO, none of the directors of the company is employed by the company or has any operational responsibilities in the company.

-It is the opinion of the Board of Directors that all directors with the exception of the CEO are independent in relation to the company.
-Please see page 93 for a brief presentation of the directors of the company.
+It is the opinion of the Board of Directors that all directors apart from the CEO are independent of the company.
+Please see page 104 for a brief presentation of the directors of the company.

-The work of the Board is governed by formal rules of procedure adopted annually to regulate the allocation of work, the decision-making processes within the company, authority to sign for the company, meetings of the Board and the duties of the Chairman of the Board.
-The Board has also adopted instructions concerning the division of work between the Board and the MD/CEO.
+The work of the Board is governed by formal rules of procedure adopted annually to regulate the decision-making processes within the company, authority to sign for the company, meetings of the Board and the duties of the Chairman of the Board.
+The Board of Directors has not otherwise distributed responsibilities among its members.
+However, some directors are more familiar with certain matters than others because their particular expertise and experience.

 The Board of Directors oversees the work of the MD/CEO and is responsible for ensuring that the organisation, management and administrative guidelines for the company's funds are suitable for the purpose.
 The Board is also responsible for developing and following up the company's strategies through plans and objectives, decisions on acquisitions, major investments, appointments to managerial positions and the continual supervision of operations during the year.
-In addition, the Board sets the budget and is responsible for the Annual Report.
+In addition, the Board sets the budget and is responsible for the annual report.

 The Chairman leads the work of the Board and ensures that it is carried out in accordance with the Swedish Companies Act and other relevant legislation.
-The Chairman follows the progress of operations through consultations with the MD/CEO, and is responsible for ensuring that other members of the Board receive the necessary information to enable them to hold discussions of a high quality and make the best possible decisions.
-The Chairman is also responsible for evaluating the work of the Board.
+The Chairman follows the progress of operations through consultations with the MD, and is responsible for ensuring that other members of the Board receive the necessary information to enable them to hold highly relevant discussions and make the best possible decisions.